element-hq/synapse/docs/usage/configuration/config_documentation.md

 *(boolean)* Enable registration for new users.

-It is highly recommended that if you enable registration, you set one or more or the following options, to avoid abuse of your server by “bots”:
+It is highly recommended that if you enable registration, you set one or more or the following options, to avoid abuse of your server by "bots":

 * [`enable_registration_captcha`](#enable_registration_captcha)
 * [`registrations_require_3pid`](#registrations_require_3pid)